 Then, of course, there are the battles.

 Like Star Wars Chess, the pieces have been assigned to characters from the franchise in ways that don’t always make sense.
 Sarah Connor as the Resistance Queen?
 Natch.
 The big Skynet tank as a Rook?
 I can see it.
 But a pair of T-800s are SkyNet’s King and Queen, with the Queen getting different coloring and metal boobs.
 John Connor is duplicated as the Bishops so Arnold can be the Resistance King.
-It’s… a little unsatisfying, but ultimately, everyone who should be here gets an appearance in some form.
+Miles Dyson is the Knight, I guess because Kyle Reece would have been a different license.
+It’s all… a little unsatisfying, but ultimately, everyone who should be here gets an appearance in some form.
 Some authentic sounding effects (such as when the T-1000 melts to move around the board) are nice touches as well, and the whole show looks pretty good in Super VGA.

 Unfortunately, while Star Wars Chess makes efforts to have every matchup be unique, Chess Wars reuses as much of its animation as it can.
-Most capture animations are the same routine with the correct model swapped in – a tank shoots wildly and vaporizes someone.
+Most capture animations are the same routine with the correct model swapped in – a tank shoots wildly and vaporizes whoever it’s captured.
 The T-1000 runs downfield and gets blasted into goo.
 A flying HK makes its target disappear in a fiery flash.

 Some don’t even go that far.
 Any SkyNet King capture is the same generic clip of a T-800 shooting in the dark.
 Any piece that captures a SkyNet tank shows the same animation of a bridge being blown up under it.
-Pawn and Rook soldiers run into frame and swing their guns around.
+Pawn and Rook soldiers run into frame and swing their guns around until their foe explodes.
 The point of a Battle Chess style game is variety in these animations.
 Instead, Capstone cuts corners frequently.

-Also like Mortal Kombat, once you’ve seen all the fatalities, the novelty wears off quickly.
+Also like Mortal Kombat, once you’ve seen all the fatalities, the novelty wears off fast.
 The chess engine is competent and speedy enough – about 20 seconds to “decide” a move – but the presentation drags the gameplay down if you’re not here to watch pieces fight.
 The most common move animation is a “time bubble” replicating the effect from the film.
+It simply shrinks and expands the piece so they don’t have to animate it moving.
 You can turn this off, but it gets hard to track what opponent piece actually moved.
 You have five different background environments, but you can only ever view the board in 3D.
 Without a top-down 2D option, it can get hard to tell what square a piece is on when others are stacked up in front of it.

 Basically, if you’re not here explicitly to watch battles against Terminators, there were much better contemporary chess products to choose from.
 Even if you were, the significant lack of variety in capture animations is a pretty huge disappointment.
 Those animations also haven’t aged well, so you need to have a real appreciation for vintage CG to get anything out of them now.
 To no one’s surprise, this is a cash-in, saved only because it’s based on a reasonably competent (and more featured) chess game Capstone already made.